27 Mar All You Need to Know About Custom Packaging

 What is the Purpose of Packaging?

 This can be a big question to answer because boxes have different purposes.
 They are used for storing, transporting, shelving, using etc. You have to finalize the purpose of your box.
-If like a box of toys, it will be shelved on display, then different material will be used; if it will be thrown away taking out the product and then different materials will be used.
+If like a box of toys, it will be shelved on display, then different materials will be used; if it will be thrown away taking out the product and then different materials will be used.

 Do you want the packaging to fold?